-At the end of the year, OSHA requires you to enter the average number of employees and the total hours worked by your employees on the summary, if you don't have those figures, you can use the information on this page to estimate the numbers you will need to enter on the Summary page at the end of the year.
+At the end of the year, OSHA requires you to enter the average number of employees and the total hours worked by your employees on the summary, if you don't have these figures, you can use the information on this page to estimate the numbers you will need to enter on the Summary page at the end of the year.

-How to figure the average number of employees who worked for your establishment during the even if employees were paid for it.
-If your establishment keeps records of only

-- year.
-Include all employees: full-time, part-time, establishment paid in all pay periods during the temporary, seasonal, salaried, and hourly.
-Add the total number of employees your 0 - The number of employees paid in all pay periods =
+How to figure the average number of employees who worked for your establishment during the year.
+Include all employees: full-time, part-time, establishment paid in all pay periods during the Add the total number of employees your 0 establishment had during the year.
+Be sure to include any pay periods when you had no temporary, seasonal, salaried, and hourly.
+Count the number of pay periods your periods during the year = 0 0 Divide the number of employees by the number of number.
+Write the rounded number in the blank Round the answer to the next highest whole 0 pay periods.